-In excel we can see that arithmetical operation has been used in various reports like inventory, monthly sales, salary, wages, etc… to calculate a simple addition, multiplication, division.
-The word division means the operation which is the opposite of multiplication where the symbol of division can be a forward slash, or a line or a division sign and this is also called a fraction.
-Each division equation has a name which we normally call as a dividend, the divisor, and the quotient.
-These arithmetical operators work simply as calculator where in excel we need to use “equal” = sign in each cell to get the output.
+In excel, we can see that arithmetical operation has been used in various reports like inventory, monthly sales, salary, wages, etc… to calculate a simple addition, multiplication, division.
+The word division means the operation, which is the opposite of multiplication where the symbol of division can be a forward slash, or a line or a division sign, and this is also called a fraction.
+Each division equation has a name that we normally call a dividend, the divisor, and the quotient.
+These arithmetical operators work simply as a calculator wherein in excel; we need to use “equal” = sign in each cell to get the output.

 Division in Excel used in the same manner by using the “equal” sign in each cell to get the quotient as the output.

 Divide Formula in Excel